-To sum up, the reference group of Agent $a$, $\mathcal{N}_a$, is identified by checking the variation in $\ln{\operatorname{P}_a}$ as we switch other agents from the default alternative to a specific one $v$.
-If, in doing so, we identify that the agent has two or more peers, then we can recover the consideration-only peers by using the additive separability of $\ln{\operatorname{P_a}\left( v \mid \mathbf{y}\right)}$ in $\operatorname{Q}_{a}\left(v \mid \operatorname{NC}_{a}^{v}\left(\mathbf{y}\right)\right)$.
-Finally, if we identify at least one consideration-only peer, then we can use her as a baseline to identify all other types of peers.
-Otherwise, we \emph{create} such a peer by mixing the behavior of a consideration-preference peer with the behavior of a preference-only peer and use the behavior of the \emph{constructed} peer as a baseline to complete the network identification.
-We need to have at least three peers in this scenario.
+To sum up, the reference group of Agent $a$ is identified by checking the variation in $\ln{\operatorname{P}_a}$ as we switch other agents from the default alternative to a specific $v$.
+If, in doing so, we identify that the agent has two or more peers, we can recover the consideration-only peers by using the additive separability of $\ln{\operatorname{P}_a\left( v \mid \mathbf{y}\right)}$ in $\operatorname{Q}_{a}\left(v \mid \operatorname{NC}_{a}^{v}\left(\mathbf{y}\right)\right)$.
+Finally, if we identify at least one consideration-only peer, we can use her as a baseline to identify all other types of peers.
+Otherwise, we \emph{create} such a peer by mixing the behavior of a consideration-preference peer with the one of a preference-only peer and use the behavior of the \emph{constructed} peer as a baseline to complete the network identification.
+In this case, we need at least three peers.

 We finally remark that while no restriction on the number of options is needed to recover the reference group of a given agent, we assume $Y \geq 2$ to divide this set in consideration and preference peers.
 We next use the initial example to see why this requirement is needed and to state what can be done when it fails, i.e. $Y = 1$.